-- Behavioral Health: Maintains collaborative relationships with behavioral health providers who provide services to SCFHP members. - Case Management: Leads collaboration and coordination of care for specified SCFHP members. - Claims: Responsible for adjudicating all claims and responding to provider requests related to claims. - Compliance: Responsible for promoting an ongoing culture that encourages ethical conduct and a commitment to compliance with the law in preventing fraud, waste, and abuse. - Contracting: Develops, negotiates, and executes provider contracts while analyzing data on the financial impact of contract proposals. - Credentialing: Oversees credentialing and re-credentialing of SCFHP's contracted providers. - Customer Service: Public-facing team that interacts with providers and members alike to triage and provide assistance for identified questions and issues. - Enrollment & Eligibility: Manages enrollment and eligibility processes of SCFHP members for SCFHP Direct and delegated networks. - Executive Office: Organizational leadership providing strategic direction of the health plan including but not exclusive to financial, legal, operational, and public relations arms. - Finance: Facilitates the processing of non-claims payments, assists with check status or reissuance, issues 1099s to providers, and administers Risk Adjustment activities and education. - Grievance and Appeals: Provides intake of and resolution for grievances and appeals submitted by members and providers alike. - Health Education: Facilitates the creation and delivery of educational material to members, providers, and practitioners. - Information Technology: Oversees enterprise systems and facilitates exchange of data between internal units and external agencies and organizations. - Long Term Services and Support: Collaborates with and provides support to long-term services and support providers.
+- Behavioral Health: Maintains collaborative relationships with behavioral health providers who provide services to SCFHP members. - Case Management: Leads collaboration and coordination of care for SCFHP members. - Claims: Responsible for adjudicating all claims and responding to provider requests related to claims. - Community Based Programs: Identify and address social drivers of health (SDOH) through engagement with community based providers and offer a set of services and supports that members need and want across the continuum - Community Engagement: The Community Engagement (CE) Department connects and engages with health plan members and visitors to advance their health and well-being. - Compliance: Responsible for promoting an ongoing culture that encourages ethical conduct and a commitment to compliance with the law in preventing fraud, waste, and abuse. - Contracting: Develops, negotiates, and executes provider contracts while analyzing data on the financial impact of contract proposals. - Credentialing: Oversees credentialing and re-credentialing of SCFHP's contracted providers. - Customer Service: Public-facing team that interacts with providers and members alike to triage and provide assistance for identified questions and issues. - Enrollment & Eligibility: Manages enrollment and eligibility processes of SCFHP members for SCFHP Direct and delegated networks. - Executive Office: Organizational leadership providing strategic direction of the health plan including but not exclusive to financial, legal, operational, and public relations arms.

-- Marketing and Communications: Manages all member-informing materials to comply with regulatory guidance and provides oversight on its use.
-Creates SCFHP promotional materials to promote SCFHP, general health and wellness, and foster membership retention and growth. - Pharmacy: Manages the SCFHP pharmacy benefit, oversees the Pharmacy Benefit Manager (PBM), develops and implements evidence-based clinical programs and medication therapy management (MTM) programs and services, and ensures medical necessity of pharmacy services. - Provider Network Operations: Provider relations team responsible for facilitating provider orientation and training, other educational material, and field visits to keep providers apprised of recent events and developments that have direct impact on the care provided to members. - Provider Performance: Facilitates the creation and implementation of SCFHP's Provider Performance Program (PPP), an initiative with a defined series of metrics and corresponding goals that providers and delegates work towards meeting for the improved health of SCFHP's member population. - Quality Improvement: Leads the evaluation and tracking of quality, safety, and outcomes of member care through such mechanisms as the performance of quality studies based on NCQA and HEDIS guidelines. - Utilization Management: Evaluate medical necessity and clinical appropriateness of health care services, procedures, and utilization including prior authorization, concurrent review, and discharge planning.
+- Finance: Facilitates the processing of non-claims payments, assists with check status or reissuance, issues 1099s to providers, and administers Risk Adjustment activities and education. - Grievance and Appeals: Provides intake of and resolution for grievances and appeals submitted by members and providers alike. - Health Education: Facilitates the creation and delivery of educational material to members, providers, and practitioners. - Information Technology: Oversees enterprise systems and facilitates exchange of data between internal units and external agencies and organizations. - Marketing and Communications: Manages all member-informing materials to comply with regulatory guidance and provides oversight on its use.
+Creates SCFHP promotional materials to promote SCFHP, general health and wellness, and foster membership retention and growth. - Pharmacy: Manages the SCFHP pharmacy benefit and evidence-based clinical programs, oversees the Pharmacy Benefit Manager (PBM) and medication therapy management (MTM) programs, and ensures medical necessity of pharmacy services. - Provider Network Operations: Provider relations team responsible for facilitating provider orientation and training, other educational material, and field visits to keep providers apprised of recent events and developments that have direct impact on the care provided to members. - Provider Performance: Facilitates the creation and implementation of SCFHP's Provider Performance Program (PPP), an initiative with a defined series of metrics and corresponding goals that providers and delegates work towards meeting for the improved health of SCFHP's member population. - Quality Improvement: Leads the evaluation and tracking of quality, safety, and outcomes of member care through such mechanisms as the performance of quality studies based on CMS Stars, NCQA, and HEDIS guidelines. - Utilization Management: Uses evidence-based guidelines to evaluate medical necessity and clinical appropriateness of health care services, procedures, and utilization including prior authorization, concurrent review, and discharge planning.